wendelloliveiradev/wendelloliveiradev/README.md

 </div>

 <img align="right" style="width: 140px; height: 130px" alt="hi" src="./imgs/about.gif" />
-<p align="left">Brazilian Software Engineer with 5+ years of Full-Stack Web Development expertise.
-Driven by a deep passion for crafting high-quality software, I've dedicated my career to mastering the art of building robust, state-of-the-art web applications.
-My mission is to innovate relentlessly, solve complex problems with elegant code, and inspire fellow developers to reach new heights in their craft, creating technology that leaves a lasting impact on the world.</p>
+<p align="left">Brazilian Software Engineer with 5+ years of Full-Stack Web Development experience.
+Driven by a deep passion for crafting high-quality software, I've dedicated my career to mastering the art of building robust, reliable, secure and scalable web applications.
+My mission is to innovate, solve complex problems with elegant code, and inspire fellow developers to reach new heights in their craft, creating technology that leaves a lasting impact on the world.</p>

 <br>